alexedwards/scs/README.md

 * Automatic loading and saving of session data via middleware.
 * Choice of server-side session stores including PostgreSQL, MySQL, Redis, BadgerDB and BoltDB.
 Custom session stores are also supported.
-* Supports multiple sessions per request, 'flash' messages, session token regeneration, and idle and absolute session timeouts.
+* Supports multiple sessions per request, 'flash' messages, session token regeneration, idle and absolute session timeouts, and 'remember me' functionality.
 * Easy to extend and customize.
 Communicate session tokens to/from clients in HTTP headers or request/response bodies.
 * Efficient design.
 Smaller, faster and uses less memory than [gorilla/sessions](https://github.com/gorilla/sessions).